 On the other hand, the return method may be a better choice when you’re working with simple components or when you need to return multiple values.

-In this article, we have mentioned the critical differences between the two.
+In this article, we have mentioned the critical differences between the return and render method.
 In most cases, you’ll likely want to use the render method.
 However, there are some scenarios where the return method might be better.
 Be sure to understand each one before making a decision.